nMPyC/nmpyc/docs/source/install.rst

 Installation using PIP
 ^^^^^^^^^^^^^^^^^^^^^^^

 The easiest way to install the nMPyC package is to use PIP.
-To do so, you just need to run the command
+To do so, you just need to run the command line

 ::